StratiFi/api-docs/source/includes/_accounts.md

-type | I don't remember what is this | I don't remember what is this doc_type | String | Document type signed for creation of this account number | int | Finfolio Account Number performance validated | boolean | True if performance has been validated by StratiFi's strict autonamous script pending_overlay_changes | boolean | True if there are pending overlay changes to the account investor | Object | Object describing the investor whom the account belongs to advisor_account | Object | Object describing the advisor of this account owner | I don't remember this | I don't remember this execution_client | Object | Object describing the execution client at custodian strategies | Object | List of strategies the account is subscribed to
+type | I don't remember what is this | I don't remember what is this doc_type | String | Document type signed for creation of this account number | int | Finfolio Account Number performance validated | boolean | True if performance has been validated by StratiFi's strict autonamous script pending_overlay_changes | boolean | True if there are pending overlay changes to the account investor | Object | Object describing the investor whom the account belongs to advisor_account | Object | Object describing the advisor of this account owner | int | ID of the user who created the object execution_client | Object | Object describing the execution client at custodian strategies | Object | List of strategies the account is subscribed to